Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction/index.rst

 Syntax
 ######

-Vast majority of functions are defined using the syntax below.
-Other ways (lambda expressions and member functions) will be presented later.
+Vast majority of functions (*free functions*) are defined using the syntax below.
+Other kinds of functions (lambda expressions and member functions) will be presented later.

 In order: